 An evaporative cooler can help you keep your cool during the hot summer months.
-Also called swamp coolers, evaporative coolers work best in hot, dry areas.
-But water in these areas tends to be mineral rich, and the evaporative process leaves behind deposits of calcium and alkaline on the cooler pads and interior of the cooler.
+Also called swamp coolers, evaporative coolers work best in hot, dry areas, but water in these areas tends to be mineral rich, and the evaporative process leaves behind deposits of calcium and alkaline on the cooler pads and interior of the cooler.
 The deposits can corrode and rust the metal housing and substantially reduce the operating life of the cooler.
-Preventing as much of the swamp cooler calcium buildup and other deposits as possible improves cooling, air flow and the life of the cooler.
+Preventing as much of the swamp cooler calcium buildup and other deposits as possible makes the swamp cooler work better, improving cooling, air flow and the life of the cooler.

 Handle Early-Season Swamp Cooler Maintenance